great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_while_exploring_data_in_a_notebook_without_using_a_data_context.rst

     Similarly wrapped versions of other pandas methods (``read_excel``, ``read_table``, ``read_parquet``, ``read_pickle``, ``read_json``, etc.) are also available.
 Please see the <great_expectations utils module> for details.

-    If you wish to load data from somewhere else (e.g. from a SQL database or blob store), please fetch a copy of the data locally, or :ref:`configure a Datasource`_.
-(In the future, you will likely want to configure Datasources anyway, to take advantage of more of <Great Expectations' advanced features>.)
+    If you wish to load data from somewhere else (e.g. from a SQL database or blob store), please fetch a copy of the data locally, or :ref:`configure a Datasource <tutorials__getting_started__connect_to_data>`.
+(In the future, you will likely want to configure Datasources anyway, to take advantage of more of Great Expectations' advanced features.)

     As another option, if you have already instantiated a ``pandas.Dataframe``, you can use ``from_pandas``: